Torn ACL Treatment - Houston, Beaumont, Cypress

 When you injure your ACL, you might hear a "popping" sound, and you may feel as though the knee has given out.
-Within the first two hours after injury, your knee will swell, and you may have a buckling sensation in the knee during twisting movements.
+Within the first two hours after injury, your knee will swell, and you may have knee instability such as a buckling sensation during twisting movements.

 Diagnosis of an ACL tear is made by knowing your symptoms, medical history, performing a physical examination of the knee, and performing other diagnostic tests such as X-rays, MRI scans, stress tests of the ligament, and arthroscopy.